Indica vs sativa vs hybrid: Understanding weed strains

 Are indicas and sativas really different?

-sativa vs indica plants Photo by: Gina Coleman/Weedmaps
+sativa vs indica plants Photo by: Weedmaps

 Nugs and joint leaning on pile of mangos Photo by: Gina Coleman/Weedmaps

-While there are potentially hundreds of terpenes in cannabis, these are the most abundant:
+Terpenes greatly influence the character and effect a cannabis plant will produce, and while there are potentially hundreds of terpenes in cannabis, these are the most abundant:

 • Myrcene: The most abundant terpene found in cannabis.
 It has an earthy, musky aroma and is believed to have sedative and relaxing effects.